naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress.md

 ## What It Does

 - Resolves canonical index and registry locations.
+- Builds a merged registry validation view (primary + supplemental).
 - Identifies the target spec and its adjacent tasks.
 - Verifies progress using evidence from:
   - task status markers
   - code structure changes
   - test coverage signals
   - configuration and documentation updates
-- Detects cross-SPEC drift risks.
+- Detects cross-SPEC and cross-repo drift risks.
 - Validates UI separation rules when UI JSON is present.
 - Produces a progress report and next-step recommendations.